relenteny/microservice/README.md

 * Start in `microservice-platform-bom` and execute `mvn clean install`.
 * Next, in `media-domain`, execute `mvn clean install`.
 * As described above, `media-server` contains two server implementations.
-To build and run the servers using the Quarkus `dev` mode, execute `mvn clean quarkus:dev "-Dmediaservice.type=mock"` in either the `rest` or `grpc` directories.
+To build and run the servers using the Quarkus `dev` mode, execute `mvn clean quarkus:dev "-Dservice.type=mock"` in either the `rest` or `grpc` directories.
 If all goes well, upon completion, the server will be running and listening on port 8080.
-For the gRPC servcies, gRPC server also listens on port 8888.
+For the gRPC services, gRPC server also listens on port 8888.